pp4rs/DEPRECATED-installation-guide/docs/textEditor.md

     Click on OK as often as needed.

-    Close your current terminal session, open a new one, and again try `atom --version` + `Return` and you should get a similar output to above.
+    Close your current terminal session, open a new one, and again try `atom .` - the Atom editor will open if this was successful.

 ## Additional Packages for Atom